kleene-project/docs/run/network/publish-ports.md

 ## Syntax

-When specifying ports to expose there are two formats to use:
+When specifying ports to expose, there are two formats to use:

 1. The simple syntax: `<HOST-PORT>[:CONTAINER-PORT][/<PROTOCOL>]` where
    `CONTAINER-PORT` defaults to `HOST-PORT`.
 2. Full syntax: `<INTERFACE>:<HOST-PORT>:<CONTAINER-PORT>[/<PROTOCOL>]` and `INTERFACE`
-   refer to an network interface on the host.
+   refer to a network interface on the host.

 `PROTOCOL` defaults to `tcp` in both formats.
 The full version requires all fields, except protocol, to be specified.